budhiahimanshu96/Text-Semantic-Similarity-MachineLearning/README.md

 # Discussion and Future Work

 - Semantics Similarity has been done for sentences and phrases.
-However, for paragraphs and short texts will need complex algorithms for separating of sentences and finding their semantics similarity.
+However, paragraphs and short texts will need complex algorithms for separating of sentences and finding their semantics similarity.
 - We find similarity word by word and thus we may get false positives and negatives.
 - We would try to decrease the false positive and negative rates by using sentence- sentence similarity instead of word-word similarity.
 - Our implementation does not consider spellings.
 To implement that, Longest Common Subsequence (LCS) Algorithm can be used.